Valenar - Shell Screen Model

 Map Interaction Contract

 The strategic map is the canonical interaction surface.
-The canvas owns the authoritative geometry (location polygons, marker positions, route paths); the shell does not duplicate that geometry in SVG or DOM.
-Pointer events on the canvas resolve to a Location id via point-in-polygon and to a Marker id via the canvas-owned spatial index.
+The canvas owns the authoritative geometry (territory polygons, marker positions, route paths); the shell does not duplicate that geometry in SVG or DOM.
+Pointer events on the canvas resolve to a Territory id via point-in-polygon and to a Marker id via the canvas-owned spatial index.

 The interaction contract is: